geldata/vtio/crates/vtio_control_registry/README.md

 ### For Const Sequences (unit structs)

 1. An `EscapeSequence` trait implementation with associated constants
-2. A `ConstEncode` implementation with the static sequence string
+2. A `StaticAnsiEncode` implementation with the static sequence string
-3. Automatic `ConstEncodedLen` and `Encode` implementations via blanket impls
+3. Automatic `StaticEncodedLen` and `Encode` implementations via blanket impls
 4. A registry entry in `vtparser::ESCAPE_SEQUENCE_REGISTRY`